In Stages 1 and 2 you study a common syllabus, developing your expertise in electrical machines and electronic communications systems.

 To find out more please see our terms and conditions.

 Stage 1 will provide a broad introduction to the principles of engineering.
-You’ll get involved in practical work and take part in a hands-on interdisciplinary engineering project.
+You’ll get involved in practical work from day one, taking part in a hands-on interdisciplinary engineering project.

 |Engineering Mathematics I||20|